neelsmith/digitalmyth/docs/index.md

 - introduction to social networks (graphs)
 - reading and writing formatted text

 ### Assignments

 - Tuesday: introduction to [social network analysis](./classes/socnet/)
 - Thursday: reading and writing formatted text

+## Week of Sept.
+19, 21

+### What we'll cover

+- visualizing networks
+- applying network metrics to interpret networks

+### Assignments

+- Tuesday: using Gephi to visualize graphs
+- Thursday: using graph metrics to interpret social networks